 How to Order

-We are Pharmacy Checker approved and a certified member of the Canadian International Pharmacy Association (CIPA) so you can be sure that shopping with Canadian Pharmacy World is safe, secure and convenient.
+We are a certified member of the Canadian International Pharmacy Association (CIPA) so you can be sure that shopping with Canadian Pharmacy World is safe, secure and convenient.

 Dr Jo de Klerk graduated from the Royal Veterinary College and works as a veterinarian and writer.
 She has a Master's in Tropical Animal Health.
 Her clinical interests are pain management, rehabilitation, and community practice.